dougeby/IntuneDocs/intune-user-help/send-logs-to-your-it-admin-using-cable-android.md

 ---
 # required metadata

-title: Send logs to your IT admin using a USB cable | Microsoft Docs
+title: Send logs to your company support using a USB cable | Microsoft Docs
 description: Send data logs by using a USB cable
 keywords:
 author: barlanmsftms.author: barlan